 - Look out for the SG Clean quality mark

 - Around the island: General health and safety measures

 - COVID-19 safety at popular attractions

 COVID-19 has transformed travel as we know it.
 With borders around the world still closed and many of us taking a cautious approach to travel, taking a flight overseas can be a tricky affair.
 Thankfully, in direct response to the pandemic, a growing number of countries have been making big changes to entry conditions and safety procedures.
 Singapore is one such example.
 While the country slowly settles into a state of normalcy amidst new safety regulations, it is also slowly reopening its borders to certain travelers.
-It may not be long before tourists are able to make a proper trip to the glittering city-state.
 Here, we seek to answer the important question: Is it safe to travel to Singapore right now?
 Read on to find out what the Southeast Asian country is doing to make everyone feel comfortable in light of the pandemic.

 Flying into Singapore: Safety at Changi Airport